A NSW Government website

 Community consultation and approvals

-The Lord Howe Island Critical Infrastructure Program is currently being progressed by the Lord Howe Island Board with the NSW National Parks and Wildlife Service and NSW Public Works.
+The Lord Howe Island Critical Infrastructure Program is currently being progressed by the NSW National Parks and Wildlife Service, NSW Public Works and the Lord Howe Island Board.

 Below is information on current and past community consultations and how you can have your say.